 Wake Up House! by Dee Lillegard is a book of short poems (each no more than 4 lines) about various things found in the house – a stove, a refrigerator, a sink, a clock, even a bathroom floor.
 Illustrations by Don Carter are beautiful and appear three-dimensional.
 This is a great way to make young children to look at ordinary things with fresh eyes and attempt to compose their own poetry.
-Some words were a little… advanced, but overall both Anna and I give this book 5 stars.
+Some words were a little… advanced, but overall both Smarty and I give this book 5 stars.

-I was thinking that Anna will be interested in a snowman craft earlier this week (she wasn’t), so I picked up the only remaining snowman book in our library – The Biggest Best Snowman by Margery Cuyler.
+I was thinking that Smarty will be interested in a snowman craft earlier this week (she wasn’t), so I picked up the only remaining snowman book in our library – The Biggest Best Snowman by Margery Cuyler.
 It was a big hit for our California girl who has never seen real snow, since it kind of explains the process of making a snowman.
-Now Anna is even more determined to see snow this winter.
-I thought that the family dynamics was a little weird where big sisters were allowed to bully their younger sister, but Anna didn’t pick up on it.
+Now Smarty is even more determined to see snow this winter.
+I thought that the family dynamics was a little weird where big sisters were allowed to bully their younger sister, but Smarty didn’t pick up on it.

 We continue to work through Houghton Muffin Reading program, and our topic this week was Animal Adventures.
-Anna read through several books recommended for the 1st grade.
+Smarty read through several books recommended for the 1st grade.
 Imagine You Are a Tiger was her favorite.
 I kept thinking that the text structure sounds familiar and then I realized that we own I am a Tyrannosaurus by the same author Karen Wallace.
 I think young naturalists will like the book, especially the ones who don’t mind reading about animals eating other animals.
 This book doesn’t mince words about it, but the illustrations by Peter Melnyczuk are not explicit and quite beautiful.